paruchuri4/CI-Java-Using-Jenkins-Nexus-Sonar-Slack/Readme.md

 ### Step-8: Code Analysis with SonarQube

 - The Unit test/Code Coverage reports are generated under Jenkins workspace target directory.
 But these reports are not human readable.
-We need a tool which can scan and analyze the coed and present it in human readable format in a Dashboard.
+We need a tool which can scan and analyze the code and present it in human readable format in a Dashboard.
 We will use SonarQube solution of this problem.
 Two things need to setup:
  * SonarScanner tool in Jenkins to scan the code
  * We need SonarQube information in jenkins so that Jenkins will know where to upload these reports